ibrahimkpsz/next_portfolio/frontend/README.md

 ## License

-Specify the license under which the project is distributed.
-Example:

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to customize this template further to suit your project’s needs!
+Feel free to adapt this README further to suit your project’s specific requirements!